coderbdsust/pos/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment notes on how to deploy the project on a live system.

 ## Background

-These project was initiated at 2013 by me from getting inspired from local shop management software.
+These project was initiated at 2013 by me getting inspired from local shop management software.
 Even, this software wasn't realeased for public usages.
 Lots of feature is done in this software making it usable.

 ## Features Summary with UI

-* Intial Menu Screen
+* Initial Menu Screen
 ![Intial Menu](https://github.com/coderbdsust/pos/blob/master/png/menu.png)

 * Order Screen